 There was even a section where Trinity's Science Gallery ''Soundcheck" exhibition was on!
 Several of the trees had sensors placed on them which allowed people to create music by hitting the trees with sticks.

-Thanks to baby wipes and dry shampoo, we both looked pretty fly over the three day festival.
-Yay for extra festival bling!
 The fashion at the festival was extremely hilarious.
 From onesies to inflatable dinosour suits, everything was acceptable.

 What made the festival all the more fun was that I got to meet up with some buddies!
 Firstly, Denise (in the photo) performed some spoken word on the Saturday which was absolutely mind-blowing.
 Secondly, I got to meet Stuey by chance as he was working as one of the videographers for The Irish Times in the Wanderlust Stage.
 Thirdly, I got to chill out with Cillian on the grass while we enjoyed pizza, beer, wine, and the acts on the main stage.